-- 1. Write and implement algorithms using a programming language of their choice to solve any problem; - 2.
-Write object-oriented programs; - 3.
-Implement data structures in writing complex programs; - 4.
-Be fluent in two or more programming languages; - 5.
-Understand ethical and moral issues as related to Computer Science applications; - 6.
-Understand the computer's architecture as it relates to Computer Science; and - 7.
-Have a strong base to become a life-long learner in the field of Computer Science.
+- 1. Design and implement algorithms to solve problems in various application domains; - 2.
+Design and write software solutions utilizing appropriate data structures incorporating object-oriented principles and best practices; - 3.
+Be fluent in two or more programming languages; - 4.
+Understand ethical and moral issues as related to software development; - 5.
+Understand the computer's architecture as it relates to the design of software solutions; and - 6.
+Have a strong educational base to become a life-long learner in the field of Computer Science.